 - Gazette notice relating to the setting apart of land as a Māori reservation - Your marae may have a copy of this notice.
 If not, search for it on the New Zealand Gazette website(external link) or contact the Māori Land Court(external link).

 Te Tūtohinga (Charter)

 If your marae is on a Māori reservation, it should have a charter drawn up by the reservation trustees.
-Please provide us with this charter if available.
+Please provide us this charter if available.

 A charter normally includes details about your marae and may include information about the trustees and how the marae runs.
-If your marae has no charter, please provide us with any other governing document (rules, trust deed, constitution, etc.) that your marae may have.
+If your marae has no charter, please provide any other governing document (rules, trust deed, constitution, etc.) that your marae may have.

 Ngā Kaitiaki (Trustees)

 You will need to provide details (names, position, addresses, dates of birth) of the trustees of the Māori reservation (the names registered with the Māori Land Court).
 You can find out who is registered as a trustee by searching the Māori Land Online(external link) website or by contacting the Māori Land Court.

 A Māori reservation may have trustees for the reservation and also have a committee that manages the day to day operation of the marae.
 We do not require details of the committee members.
 You may choose to name a committee member as the contact person for your marae if the committee takes care of the day-to-day running of your marae.